pipeviz/pipeviz/README.md

     perl -pe 's/},\[\]}/}}/'
 ```

-...almost. note that this is broken because it doesn’t correctly break out the parent commits into separate elements.
+...almost. note that this is broken because it doesn’t correctly break out multiple parent commits (a merge) into separate array elements - that’s gotta be done manually.